87andrewh/WeirdAntiCheatIdeas/README.md

 # Weird Anti-Cheat Ideas
-A place for collecting anti-cheat ideas that I find weird or compelling.
+A collection of anti-cheat ideas that I find compelling.
-Hopefully, I don't include anything that will come back to bite.

-### My Objective:
+## My Objective:
 - Minimize the impact of cheaters in FPS games by 2025

-- Convince competing companies to work together to make the pie bigger
+## Key Ideas:
+- VACNET-like and occlusion culling systems are robust--and should be standardized
+- Implement an unbiased player feedback collection, analysis, and reporting system
+  - Gather great ideas from the community
+  - Hold the community accountable for its own suggestions
+- Tie efforts with anti-harassment work
+  - Similar types of problems
+  - Encourages collaboration, as joint anti-harassment efforts are business-friendly

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is there a problem?